Pettro0713/https-github.com-bsu-cs222-G-League-Statistics-Manager.git-/README.md

 * Nathan Lindholm

 # Dependencies
-* Sport Radar API -
+* SportRadar API -
-   * Liscencing is commercial and not open source.
+   * Licensing is commercial and not open source.
 * JUnit 4.12 -
-   * Liscencing: Eclipse Public License 1.0 (FOSS).
+   * Licensing: Eclipse Public License 1.0 (FOSS).
-* json-Path 2.5.0 -
+* JSON-Path 2.5.0 -
-   * The Apache Software License, Version 2.0 (FOSS).
+   * Licensing: The Apache Software License 2.0 (FOSS).

 ## Setup
 To run this application, clone this repository, and download the dependencies and plugins listed in build.gradle.